- Program Overview

 The 1-Year MA Program in General Psychology provides an advanced education preparing students for a career in psychology or related fields directly after graduation or to further graduate education in psychology or related fields such as business, law, medicine, and social work.

-The full-time program begins with the first Summer Session and continues through the second Summer Session as well as the Fall and Spring academic semesters.
+The full-time program begins with enrollment required graduate courses in the first and second summer school sessions and continues into the subsequent fall and spring academic semesters.

 - MA students can select among a wide range of courses in the Psychology Department from clinical psychology, cognitive science, developmental psychology, integrative neuroscience, and social and health psychology.
 For information on the courses offered, see the link below.
 (Note: not all courses are offered every year.)

-- In the Fall and Spring semesters, MA students have the opportunity to enroll in weekly seminars in either Cognitive Science, Integrative Neuroscience, or Social and Health Psychology (PSY581, 582, 583, 584, 585, or 586).
-These seminars include presentations on current research problems.
+- In the Fall and Spring semesters, MA students enroll in weekly seminars in either Cognitive Science, Integrative Neuroscience, or Social and Health Psychology (PSY581, 582, 583, 584, 585, or 586).
+These seminars include presentations on current methods and topic areas.

 - MA students have a faculty advisor specifically for the MA program who is available for consultation on course selection, career opportunities, and other matters.